Updated 26 Feb 2026

 Palm Springs dog parks

 If you’re looking for a dog-friendly outdoor activity, one of the best places to bond with your pooch is to head to a local dog park.
-They’re often fully-fenced, so provide the perfect space for dogs to run free and socialize in the centre of the city.
+They’re often fully-fenced, so provide the perfect space for dogs to run free and socialize in the center of the city.
 And just remember, if you’re house sitting in Palm Springs, check with pet parents that their dog is happy to be let off the leash amongst other canines.
 Now without any further ado, below find a list of the dog parks in Palm Springs, CA.

 David H. Ready Palm Springs Dog Park